| Guantanamo Uyghur's Plight Affects Family2005.08.03 RFA

 Autonomous Region (XUAR) in northwest China, has

+known whether he was still living.
 Only recently did his sister find out not only

 was he was alive, but that he's still being held